bever1337/bever1337-site/modules/data/article/building-a-document-with-wasm.md

 ### One loose thread

 It feels important to cover concurrency in the browser.
 I don't make it through a single day without using generators, promises, callbacks, and all the syntactic sugar that helps the medicine go down.
-And still when I first started chewing on these problems, I panicked!
+And still, when I first started chewing on these problems, I panicked!
 How are we going to handle concurrent rendering?
 Won't someone think of the workers?
 I sat out to prove there were risks with handing the DOM over to WASM.
 30 seconds later my brain re-engaged.

 Let's review the highlights of the JS call stack so nobody else feels as silly as me:

 1. JavaScript is single-threaded.
 All operations go on a call stack.
 1. Synchronous operations always block
 1. Asynchronous operations never block. `await` (syntax sugar on promises) and `yield` are not comparable to futures because the 'thread' (call stack) immediately continues in JS.
 "Don't block the DOM" is a web developer mantra.
-1. Asynchronous behavior comes from outside the system in the form of events, e.g. a websocket message, and callbacks, e.g. request animation frame.
+1. Asynchronous behavior comes from outside the system in the form of events, e.g. a WebSocket message, and callbacks, e.g. request animation frame.
 1. The developer can create or extend asynchronous behavior using callbacks, promises, and (usually) timer API.
 1. The only way to introduce parallelism into the application is by creating the first Web Worker from the main thread.
 (See this excellent [blog post](https://nolanlawson.com/2015/09/29/indexeddb-websql-localstorage-what-blocks-the-dom/) about how most storage API implementations were actually blocking.)
 1. Workers can create other workers
 1. Workers can ONLY communicate through a scheduled messaging API
 1. Workers do not have direct access to the DOM

-Hopefully it's clear that scheduling has already been provided by the browser.
-Even in a future of WASM modules, a glorious land with no JS, we can safely write 'Hello, world!' from our main WASM module while offloading larger or asynchronous compute to other threads.
+Hopefully, it's clear that scheduling has already been provided by the browser.
+Even in the future of WASM modules, a glorious land with no JS, we can safely write 'Hello, world!' from our main WASM module while offloading larger or asynchronous compute to other threads.